apidemy/udp-client-server/README.md

 # UDP Client Server
   You can use UDP(Server and Client) easily in your project, but meet the requirements :).
-There is an example in main.cpp of useing these classes.
+There is an example in main.cpp of using these classes.

 What this repo does:
   - A class for creating UDP socket as Server